Ladder99/ladder99/README.md

 ## Start

-On Mac or Linux,
+On Mac or Linux Terminal, or with Git Bash on Windows -

     ./l99 start example

-on Windows,

-    l99 start example

 ## Folders